orstavik/JoiComponents/book/chapter7_style/styleCallback/7_Pattern_CssShortcuts.md

 </script>

 <style>
-  #noShortcut {
+  #noShorthand {
     background-color: darkgreen;
     border-color: lightgreen;
     /*color: black;               ooops, missed a real-world covariant attribute*/ }
-  #shortcutOne {
+  #shorthandOne {
     _color-mode: blue night;
   }
-  #shortcutTwo {
+  #shorthandTwo {
     _color-mode: red day;
   }
 </style>

-<div id="noShortcut">Micromanaged</div>
+<div id="noShorthand">Micromanaged</div>
-<div id="shortcutOne">Shortcut one</div>
+<div id="shorthandOne">Shorthand one</div>
-<div id="shortcutTwo" style="border: 3px solid transparent;">Shortcut two</div>
+<div id="shorthandTwo" style="border: 3px solid transparent;">Shorthand two</div>

 <script>
-  processColorMode(document.querySelector("#shortcutOne"));
+  processColorMode(document.querySelector("#shorthandOne"));
   setTimeout(function(){
-    processColorMode(document.querySelector("#shortcutTwo"));
+    processColorMode(document.querySelector("#shorthandTwo"));
   }, 5000);
 </script>
 ```

-The naive implementation of CustomCssShortcuts above is not very useful:
+The naive implementation of CustomCssShorthands above is not very useful:
-1. It is not well modularized, and so the CustomCssShortcut is mixed together with all sorts of other
+1. It is not well modularized, and so the CustomCssShorthand is mixed together with all sorts of other
    stuff.
-2. It requires the developer to manually trigger the function that process the CustomCssShortcut.
+2. It requires the developer to manually trigger the function that process the CustomCssShorthand.
 3. It will likely cause the browser to repeatedly compute the CSSOM.

-In the next chapters we will extend this naive CustomCssShortcut implementation to gradually
+In the next chapters we will extend this naive CustomCssShorthand implementation to gradually
 become a full fledged lifecycle callback (`styleCallback(...)`) that will go a long way to address
 the weaknesses described above.